The independent resource on global security

 ABOUT THE AUTHOR(S)/EDITORS

-Dr Thor Olav Iversen is a Senior Researcher in NUPI’s Climate, Peace and Security Risks Project.
+Dr Thor Olav Iversen is a Senior Researcher in the Climate, Peace and Security Risks Project at the Norwegian Institute of International Affairs (NUPI).

 Katongo Seyuba is a Researcher in the SIPRI Climate Change and Risk Programme.

-Nadine Andersen is a Research Assistant in the SIPRI Climate Change and Risk Programme.
+Nadine Andersen was a Research Assistant in the SIPRI Climate Change and Risk Programme.

-Ingvild Brodtkorb is a Junior Research Fellow at NUPI and works on Africa-Nordic Cooperation in the Research group for Peace, Conflict and Development.
+Ingvild Brox Brodtkorb is a Research Fellow at the Norwegian Institute of International Affairs (NUPI) and works on Africa–Nordic cooperation in the Research Group for Peace, Conflict and Development.

 Jules Duhamel is an independent cartographer and geospatial analyst consultant.